 Want to give your kitchen a fresh upgrade?
 You probably have many questions running through your head.
-What should you install first: the cabinets or the appliances?
+What should you install first?
+The cabinets or the appliances?
 Do you need to replace the flooring?
-What about the cabinetry?

 In this guide, we answer those questions and more—and hopefully give you a head start on remodeling the most important room in your house: the kitchen.